 |Trade and Service Marks||Trade and service marks are distinctive words or graphic symbols identifying the sources, product, producer, or distributor of goods or services.
 Trade or service marks relating to goods or services distributed by the University shall be owned by the University.
 Examples include names and symbols used in conjunction with computer programs or University activities and events.|

 NOTE: All research involving proprietary information owned by others is subject to the provisions of the sponsored research agreement or other agreement between the owner of the proprietary information and the University.
-Contact the Office of Vice Provost for Research (OVPR) for further information.
+Contact the office of the Vice President for Research for further information.

 Tangible Research Property (TRP) is defined for purposes of this Policy as tangible (or corporeal) items produced in the course of research projects supported by the University or by external sponsors.
 TRP includes such items as: biological materials, engineering drawings, computer software, integrated circuit chips, computer databases, prototype devices, circuit diagrams, equipment.